-A mid-level ‘Context’ programme is led by Oxfam Great Britain and implemented by BIOFORCE, MzN international and RedR UK for 640 participants.
-This will provide long-term learning and development through face-to-face group-based learning, coaching, individual project work and web-based learning.
+A mid-level ‘Context’ programme was led by Oxfam Great Britain and implemented by BIOFORCE, MzN international and RedR UK for 640 participants.
+This provided long-term learning and development through face-to-face group-based learning, coaching, individual project work and web-based learning.

 Find out more.

 The senior-level ‘Leadership for Humanitarians’ programme was led by Relief International for 240 participants.
 This provided learning and development through face-to-face workshops, follow-on action planning, distance learning and coaching.